thdwyer/ioztst/README.md

-Included in the archive is a perl script that can be used to produce graphs when iozone is run in a specific mode: The full auto mode may be selected from Option 8 at the main menu the perl script is named report.pl and instructions (from the author) are included at the top of the file.
+Included in the archive is a perl script that can be used to produce graphs when iozone is run in a specific mode: The full auto mode may be selected from Option 8 at the main menu.
+The perl script is named report.pl and instructions (from the author) are included at the top of the file.
-The file to use with this script is scrncap.txt which, at the moment will be dropped in your Documents directory along with the xls file produced by iozone.
-In order to this script to produce a set of graphs the gnuplot package must be installed on your system.
+In the near future it will be able to handle iozone output files for four separate hosts, each individual graph containing the plots for all of the individual hosts.
+Why four?  anyone with more than 4 machines to tweak performance on will be able to add as many instances as they like 8) The file to use with this script is scrncap.txt which, at the moment will be dropped in your Documents directory along with the xls file produced by iozone.
+In order to use this script to produce a set of graphs the gnuplot package must be installed on your system.
 It should be available, like iozone, for almost every linux distro Until I get around to doing some further work on the Install script,